-We may be well into fall and on the brink of winter, but faking a sun-kissed glow doesn't depend on the weather.
-When it comes to bronzer specifically, it's all about the perfect match for your skin tone, but no complexion is too pale or dark to reap the benefits of beautiful, radiant makeup.
-It's all about shopping smart (because we all know nothing is worse than an unnatural look or a borderline orange faux glow).
+When it comes to bronzer specifically it's all about the perfect match for your skin tone, and no complexion is too pale or too dark to reap the benefits of beautiful, radiant makeup.
+We have to shop smart (because we all know nothing is worse than an unnatural look or a borderline-orange faux glow).
 Enlisting the help of the top industry pros, we sought out the lowdown on how to shop for your bronzer soul mate—because we don't know about you, but we're not going to settle for lackluster skin this season.
 As it turns out, finding a shade that works for you is a lot easier than it might seem.
-From cream to powder, shimmer and matte, read on to find out how to find the perfect bronzer for your skin tone.
+From cream to powder, shimmer, and matte, read on to find out how to find the perfect bronzer for your skin tone.

 Unfortunately, shopping for deeper skin tones can still be a challenge.
 Former Make Up For Ever Director of Artistry and Education Lijha Stewart has some advice: "Be careful with shimmer if you have a richer skin tone.
 Try to choose a golden shimmer versus pink or silver, which can reflect a gray cast over deeper skin tones."
 Stewart adds that neutrals are a big no-no: "Avoid neutral or yellow shades that could make the skin look ashy."
 This option from Anastasia Beverly Hills in the shade Cappuccino is the perfect matte shade — it has buildable coverage so you can go for a sunkissed look or really layer it on for a dramatic date night moment.